Free: Monthly Specials and Limited Deals delivered to your inbox!

 [Return to Top] Question 10: I am interested in tying flies at home.
 How do I go about it?

-Answer: We appreciate your interest, but unfortunately, all the tyers who work for us must live within the radius of approximately ten miles which limits who can tie for us.
+We appreciate your interest, but unfortunately, all the tyers who work for us must live within the radius of approximately ten miles which limits who can tie for us.
 This is necessary because we must be in contact with them for an extensive training program, weekly to distribute tying materials and for the tyer to drop off the finished product.
 If you do not meet this requirement, you would not be able to apply.
+Check with us prior to see if we are accepting applications.

 [Return to Top] Question 11: Where do northern pike like to be in a lake?